Mitch Michaels: Career

 Monday December 20, 2021 marked a milestone for Mitch Michaels, afternoon personality on Alpha Media west suburban classic hits WERV 95.9-FM.
-It’ll be the 50th anniversary of his first broadcast on Chicago radio — as evening host on the former WGLD.
-“The station was on the 5th floor of an old folks’ home — the Oak Park Arms Hotel in Oak Park — which I always thought was an unusual place for a rock station,” he once recalled.
+It was the 50th anniversary of his first broadcast on Chicago radio — as evening host on the former WGLD.
+“The station was on the 5th floor of an old folks’ home — the Oak Park Arms Hotel in Oak Park — "which I always thought was an unusual place for a rock station,” he once recalled.
 “There was a fire escape in the program director’s office and the door out faced east.
 I’d go out there for smoke breaks and just look at the Chicago skyline at night, knowing that’s where I really needed to be.”
 Michaels went on to a stellar career, including stops at WXRT, WDAI, WKQX, WLUP and WCKG.
-In 2017 he released his memoir, Doin’ the Cruise: Memories From A Lifetime in Radio and Rock & Roll, published by Eckhartz Press.
+September 5, 2017, he released his memoir entitled "Doin the Cruise" Memories from a Lifetime in Radio and Rock n Roll (Eckhartz Press).
+He recently was elected to the Illinois Rock n Roll Museum's HOF in the radio personality category along side such luminaries as Larry Lujack, John 'Records' Landecker, Bob Sirott and Dick Biondi.

 In addition to his radio life, he has a wide variety of interests, music of course, gardening, cooking and golf.
 Michaels and his third wife owned Modern Simplicity, an upscale clothing business from 1997 to 2001 with locations in [New Buffalo, Michigan] and [Naperville, Illinois].

-September 5, 2017, he released his memoir entitled "Doin the Cruise" Memories from a Lifetime in Radio and Rock n Roll (Eckhartz Press).